pierrechristian/ETF-volatility-forecasting/README.md

 (GJR)-GARCH can be used to model this effect.

 #### Modelling seasonal effects:
 We saw hints of seasonality in the ASEA ETF for what might be seasonal effects with a seasonal lag=3.
-These kinds of behaviors can be modelled by creating a more complex mean-model.
+These kinds of behaviors can be modelled by creating more complex models.

-#### More (or more localized) geographical samples:
+#### More geographical samples:
+We performed our analysis for ETFs in three geographical areas.
+If we are interested in how market volatilities in different geographical regions behave, we can perform the same procedure to ETFs in different geographical regions.

 #### More complex non-linear models:
-XGBoost etc
+GARCH assumes a linear relationship between the conditional variance, its lagged values, and the lagged squared errors.
+In reality, there could be more complex relationships between these quantities.
+By treating the lagged variances and squared errors as features, non-linear machine learning techniques (e.g., gradient boosted trees) can be used to try model these non-linear relationships.

+#### Modelling relationships between the volatilities:
+Now that we have obtained a time series for the volatilities, it might be interesting to seek relationships between the volatilities in different geographical regions.
+It might also be interesting to find similar relationships between the time series of market volatilities in a certain geographical region with other time-series pertinent to that locale (e.g., the COVID-19 cases/immunization time series in different regions, local temperatures, etc).
+This could be done through modelling with vector autoregression or more complex non-linear models.